Battle of Savo Island: Prelude

 Mikawa decided to take his fleet north of Buka Island and then down the east coast of Bougainville.
-The fleet paused east of Kieta for six hours on the morning of August 8 to avoid daytime air attacks during its final approach to Guadalcanal.
-Mikawa proceeded along the dangerous channel known as "The Slot", hoping that no Allied plane would see them in the fading light.
-The Japanese fleet was in fact sighted in St George Channel, where the column almost ran into USS S-38, lying in ambush.
-She was too close to fire torpedoes, but her captain, Lieutenant Commander H.G.
-Munson, radioed: "Two destroyers and three larger ships of unknown type heading one four zero true at high speed eight miles west of Cape St George" Once at Bougainville, Mikawa spread his ships out over a wide area to mask the composition of his force and launched four floatplanes from his cruisers to scout for Allied ships in the southern Solomons.
-At 10:20 and 11:10, his ships were spotted by Royal Australian Air Force (RAAF) Hudson reconnaissance aircraft based at Milne Bay in New Guinea.
-The first Hudson misidentified them as "three cruisers, three destroyers, and two seaplane tenders".
-(Note: Some accounts state that the first Hudson's crew identified the enemy ships correctly, but the composition of enemy forces was changed from the aircraft crews' report by intelligence officers in Milne Bay.)
+The fleet paused east of Kieta for six hours on the morning of 8 August to avoid daytime air attacks during its final approach to Guadalcanal.
+Mikawa proceeded along the dangerous New Georgia Sound (known as "The Slot"), hoping that no Allied plane would spot his force in the fading daylight.
+The Japanese fleet was in fact sighted in St. George Channel, where the column almost ran into USS S-38, lying in ambush.
+She was too close to fire torpedoes, but her captain, Lieutenant Commander Henry G. Munson alerted the fleet.
+Once at Bougainville, Mikawa spread his ships out over a wide area to mask the composition of his force and launched four floatplanes from his cruisers to scout for Allied ships in the southern Solomons.

+At 10:20 and 11:10, his ships were spotted by Royal Australian Air Force (RAAF) Lockheed Hudson reconnaissance aircraft based at Milne Bay in New Guinea.
 The Hudson's crew tried to report the sighting to the Allied radio station at Fall River, New Guinea.
 Receiving no acknowledgment, they returned to Milne Bay at 12:42 to ensure that the report was received as soon as possible.
-The second Hudson also failed to report its sighting by radio, but completed its patrol and landed at Milne Bay at 15:00.
-It reported sighting "two heavy cruisers, two light cruisers, and one unknown type".
-For unknown reasons, these reports were not relayed to the Allied fleet off Guadalcanal until 18:45 and 21:30, respectively, on August 8.
+The second Hudson also failed to report its sighting by radio but completed its patrol and landed at Milne Bay at 15:00.
+For unknown reasons, these reports were not relayed to the Allied fleet off Guadalcanal until 18:45 and 21:30, respectively.
 U.S. official historian Samuel Morison wrote in his 1949 account that the RAAF Hudson's crew failed to report the sighting until after they had landed and even had tea.
 This claim made international headlines and was repeated by many subsequent historians.
 Later research has discredited this version of events, and in 2014, the U.S. Navy's Naval History and Heritage Command acknowledged in a letter to the Hudson's radio operator, who had lobbied for decades to clear his crewmates' name, that Morison's criticisms were "unwarranted."